PowerStacks-BI/BI-for-Intune/README.md

-# BI-for-Intune
+# PowerStacks.com BI for Intune
-Repository for sample templates for BI for Intune reports.
+Repository for sample templates for BI for Intune Power BI reports.